 The better your service is to first-time customers, the greater your chances of retaining them will be.
 When it comes to service, quality always beats speed.
-The preceding statement can be substantiated by the fact that around 86% of customers are comfortable in paying more if it guarantees a better customer experience, according to a report by Oracle.
+The preceding statement can be substantiated by the fact that around 86% of customers are comfortable paying more if it guarantees a better customer experience, according to a report by Oracle.

 Another aspect of great customer service is making customers feel like they are known.
 Even though conversation with customers might seem unnecessary, many experts believe that customers like it when they are not rushed and are shown that they are important.

 Choosing the right platform for customer service is also very important.
 For some businesses, emails might still be the way to go but for others (for example, hosting companies), live chat might be an absolute necessity.